agree019/Type-on-Strap/_portfolio/Tau.md

 ---
 layout: post
-title: Discovering the Tau Lepton
+title: Github
-img: "assets/img/physics/tauPlot.png"
+img: "assets/img/portfolio/github.png"
-date: 7/27/19
+date: 20-10-2017
+tags: [Lorem, Portfolio]
 ---

 This plot [1] is the first experimental evidence for the particle that would eventually be named the tau.